 Counseling can be a helpful tool when coping with issues of identity, relationships, anxiety, depression, social oppressions, academic stressors, and many other concerns.

 Counseling Services is dedicated to ongoing continuing education on many aspects of culture and identity, including taking part in LGBTQIA+ Safe Zone training and Transgender Mental Health training.
 We have updated our client paperwork to ask for pronouns and preferred name.
-Counseling Services has counselors on staff who work closely with the LGBTQIA+ community and who specialize in working with queer and trans students, including offering an LGBTQIA+ Support Group.
+Counseling Services has counselors on staff who work closely with the LGBTQIA+ community and who specialize in working with queer and trans students.

 We hope that you will reach out to Counseling Services and the many other supportive resources on campus.
 Please do not hesitate to contact Counseling Services at (775) 784-4648 to set up an appointment to discuss any issue.